Horse collar: Europe

-The horse collar eventually spread to Europe c.
-920 AD, and became universal by the 12th century.
-The Scandinavians were among the first to use a horse collar that did not constrain the breathing passages of the horses.
-Prior to this development, oxen still remained the primary choice of animal for farm labor, as all the previous harnesses and collars could only be worn by them without physical penalty.
+Prior to the development of the horse collar, oxen still remained the primary choice of animal for farm labor, as only they could wear the earlier harnesses and collars without physical penalty.
 Additionally, the yoke used to harness oxen were made exclusive to each individual animal.
 However it was sometimes difficult to cultivate the land; based upon soil condition, it may have taken up to sixteen oxen to effectively use a single heavy plough.
 This made it difficult for farmers who lacked the capital to sustain such large numbers.

-When the horse was harnessed with a horse collar, the horse could apply 50% more power to a task than an ox due to its greater speed.
-Horses generally also have greater endurance and can work more hours in a day.
-The centuries-long association that the Europeans had with the use of horses allowed an easier transition from oxen-based harnesses to the horse collar.